 - How much am I spending by region?

 - What was the cost of resources with label X?

 Required permissions to access reports

-- To view the billing reports for a your billing account, including cost
+- To view the Cloud Billing reports for your Cloud Billing

 you need to be a Billing Account Administrator or

-Billing Account Viewer on your billing account.
-Specifically, you need the
+Billing Account Viewer on your Cloud Billing Account.
+Specifically,

 - Overview of Access Control

 - Cloud Billing API Access Control

 - Understanding Predefined Cloud Identity and Access Management Roles for Cloud Billing